Ankr-network/ankr-docs/docs/staking/delegated-staking/ankr/unstake.md

 :::

 ## Unstake ANKR
+To unstake ANKR to the wallet address you chose in the connected MetaMask:
 1. Open [Ankr Staking Dashboard](https://www.ankr.com/staking/dashboard/).
 2. Locate the ANKR box and click the **Manage**.
 3. Under **Active Staking**, locate a stake that is past the locking period.